 It is good to know, that crowns and bridges fitted on implants must be changed regularly every 10-15 years.
 But the lifespan of implants is 40+ years, so they last for a lifetime.

-Differences between Dental Bridges and Implants – Implications for one’s oral health
+Differences between Dental Bridges and Implants – image example

 Oral health can be affected differently by bridges and implants for a variety of reasons.
 Dental implants can help prevent bone loss, which is a common side effect of tooth loss, and they do not require any changes to be made to the teeth that are adjacent to the implant.